norvig/paip-lisp/docs/chapter1.md

       (last-name (third names))
 ```

-`mapcar`'s name cornes from the fact that it "maps" the function across each of the arguments.
+`mapcar`'s name comes from the fact that it "maps" the function across each of the arguments.
 The `car` part of the name refers to the Lisp function `car`, an old name for `first`.
 `cdr` is the old name for `rest`.
 The names stand for "contents of the address register" and "contents of the decrement register," the instructions that were used in the first implementation of Lisp on the IBM 704.